 The spouse Work Permit can be obtained once you and your family have arrived in Montreal.
-For more information, visit the Citizenship and Immigration Canada website.
+For more information, visit the Immigration Canada website.

 Spouses wishing to study at a university or college will require a CAQ and Study Permit (except when enrolling in study programs that are completed in less than 6 months).
 There are also interest courses available for adults that do not require immigration approval.